iamproprogramr/iamproprogramr/README.md

 🔬 Dsata scientist (Intermediate)

-📫 You can reach me via yousafsahiwal3@gmail.com

 📚 In my free time, I love to read programming books and solve coding problems.

 💻 I'm always eager to help others and contribute to solving real-world challenges.

+💼 Available for projects, both free and sponsored.

+📫 You can reach me via yousafsahiwal3@gmail.com

 Feel free to explore my repositories to learn more about my work!
 If you have any questions or suggestions, don't hesitate to reach out.